shahjacobb/MeetupMaestro/README.md

-# Event Management Application
+# Event Creation App - Lumix

 ## Overview
-This Event Management Application is a full-stack project designed to streamline the process of organizing and participating in events.
-It combines a React-based frontend with a serverless AWS backend, providing a seamless and scalable user experience.

-## Why Serverless and AWS Technologies?
-In this project, I've chosen to use AWS Lambda, Serverless, and DynamoDB for several compelling reasons:
+This is an event creation app - *"Lumix"* (borrowing inspiration from *Luma*, a popular event management app that took off recently).
+The frontend of the application is built with React, providing a UI for users to sign up, sign in, create new events, and view details of an event/list of events.
+The backend of the application powered by the AWS Serverless suite, specifically AWS Lambda functions for the web 'server' (which runs as needed) and DynamoDB for data store.

 ## Tech Stack